christopher5106/christopher5106.github.io/_posts/2015-03-23-enforcing-security-with-virtual-private-cloud.markdown

 Under each VPC, I create two private subnets and two public subnets, in two different availability zones, but in the same region (`eu-west-1` in my case).

-The two public subnets will be used for the loadbalancers and the NAT instance that will be directly on the Internet.
+The two public subnets (`10.0.0.0/24` and `10.0.2.0/24` - with an even number for the third byte) will be used for the loadbalancers and the NAT instance that will be directly on the Internet.
 Loadbalancers require two public subnets in order to assure redundancy, in case one zone is not available due to failure.

-All other instances will be launched in the private subnets, not accessible directly from the web, and with no direct access to the web either.
+All other instances will be launched in the two private subnets (`10.0.1.0/24` and `10.0.3.0/24`  - with an odd number for the third byte), not accessible directly from the web, and with no direct access to the web either.
 This security will protect them from unintended accesses.
 I create two private subnets because services, such as RDS instances, require two subnets in order to assure redundancy, in case one zone is not available due to failure.

 ####Public subnets

 Instances will be directly on Internet,

 - able to query any Internet service directly,

 - being query-able from anywhere on the Internet.